2026 West Central Youth Baseball League Rules

 -

 Only ten players will be on the field during defensive play, six infielders and four outfielders.
 The outfield will be considered twenty feet behind the baselines.
-Three hash marks must be marked on the field to show the outfield and the outfielders must stay behind these marks until the ball crosses the plate.
+Three hash marks must be marked on the field to show the outfield and the outfielders must stay behind these marks until the ball crosses plate.
 Only two defensive coaches shall be in the outfield and shall remain in the outfield, behind the players, until the umpire has called time.

 -